Last Updated on

 Here is a list of useful tips and suggestions that couples can follow to get pregnant fast and naturally:

-- Sex Positions: The classic man-on-top position would be the best recommendation.
+- You can try different sex positions to get pregnant faster.
+The classic man-on-top position would be the best recommendation.
 Avoid immediately leaping out of bed after the completion of the sexual intercourse.
-Additionally, keeping a pillow under your hips and keeping your legs raised after sex for about 20 minutes can improve the chances of the sperm entering the egg.
+Take some time and enjoy with your partner.
+You can even keep a pillow under your hips or keep your legs raised after sex for about 20 minutes to improve the chances of the sperm entering the egg.

-- For Stronger and Healthier sperm: Strong and healthy sperm always have a higher chance of fertilizing an egg.
-Men are recommended to make the following lifestyle changes to improve the quality of their sperm:
+- For healthier and stronger sperm, the man should incorporate some lifestyle changes.
+Strong and healthy sperm always have a higher chance of fertilizing an egg.

 - Avoid tobacco, marijuana, or any other drugs.